-- (i) Maintenance, testing and inspections of life-saving appliances shall be carried out based on the guidelines developed by the Organization and in a manner having due regard to ensuring reliability of such appliances. - (ii) Instructions for on-board maintenance of life-saving appliances complying with Regulation 36 shall be provided and maintenance shall be carried out accordingly. - (iii) The Director may accept, in compliance with the requirements of sub-paragraph (ii), a shipboard planned maintenance programme, which includes the requirements of Regulation 36.
+(i) Maintenance, testing and inspections of life saving appliances shall be carried out in a manner having due regard to ensuring reliability of such appliances.

+- (ii) Instructions for on-board maintenance of life-saving appliances complying with Regulation 36 shall be provided and maintenance shall be carried out accordingly. - (iii) The Director may accept, in compliance with the requirements of sub-paragraph (ii), a shipboard planned maintenance programme, which includes the requirements of Regulation 36.